 The Snapshot metadata lists version numbers and filenames of all Targets metadata files.
 It protects against mix-and-match attacks if a delegated supplier key is compromised.

 For each Targets metadata file on the repository, the Snapshot metadata SHALL contain the following information:

-The filename and version number of the each Targets metadata file on the repository
+• The filename and version number of the Targets metadata file.